All-sky neutrino point-source search with IceCube combined track and cascade data: Dataset Construction

 Prior searches by IceCube for neutrino point-sources have relied primarily on track events.
 Historically, tracks have been favored over cascades due to their small angular errors (less than 1$^\circ$ at greater than TeV energies \citep{10yrPSTracks}) and their high detection rate of about 2 mHz, allowing for a very robust sample.
 In 2017, a high-energy neutrino track event was detected by IceCube and traced back to the blazar TXS 0506+056 \citep{realtime_alert, TXS_alert, TXS_Flare}, providing the first evidence of neutrino emission from a non-stellar astrophysical source.
 In 2022, track events were used as evidence for neutrino emission from the active galaxy NGC 1068 \citep{NorthernTracks}.

 Although tracks have small angular uncertainties, they are contaminated with background from atmospheric $\mu$ and $\nu$, with 100 million $\mu$ detected for every astrophysical $\nu$ at trigger level.
-In the northern sky (defined by a declination $\delta > -5^\circ$ above which the overburden is at least 12km of ice), the Earth acts as a filter, absorbing and reducing the amount of $\mu$ background.
+In the northern sky, the Earth acts as a filter, absorbing and reducing the amount of $\mu$ background.
 Since there is less material between the atmosphere and the IceCube detector in the southern sky, the rate of atmospheric $\mu$ detected is orders of magnitude higher than atmospheric $\nu$ \citep{Instrumentation}.
+To formalize this division, IceCube defines its operational horizon at a declination of $\delta = -5^\circ$, corresponding to an overburden of at least 12 km of ice.
+This boundary, slightly south of the geometric horizon at $\delta = 0^\circ$, serves as the working separation between northern and southern skies for point-source searches.
 Even though the Earth filters out most of the atmospheric $\mu$ from the northern sky, southern sky atmospheric $\mu$ can be poorly reconstructed, also creating $\mu$ background in the northern sky \citep{10yrPSTracks}.
 Atmospheric $\nu$ contamination when CC $\nu_\mu$ interactions produce $\mu$ occurs in both the northern and southern skies.

 To mitigate the large atmospheric muon background in the southern sky, low-energy track events from the southern sky (with reconstructed energies less than 10 TeV) are cut \citep{PSTracksCuts, IC40_2011}.
 These cuts are based on a single unbroken power law of $E^{-\gamma}$, where $\gamma$ is the spectral index.
 This power-law energy spectrum describes how the number of neutrinos per unit energy from a source decreases as energy increases, with $\gamma$ defining the rate of decrease.
 The energy of atmospheric neutrinos follows a ``softer" power-law of $E^{-3.7}$, while the energy of galactic and extragalactic neutrinos follow a much ``harder" energy spectrum \citep{Aartsen_2019}.
 While atmospheric neutrino backgrounds exist in both the northern and southern sky, the additional overwhelming atmospheric muon contamination in the southern sky necessitates these aggressive energy cuts.
 Consequently, IceCube track data is more sensitive to point-like sources in the northern sky than in the southern sky.
 The track dataset used in this analysis adds approximately four additional years to the previous all-sky point-source search conducted with the point-source tracks data sample (PSTracks) \citep{10yrPSTracks}, totaling about 1.5 million events in about 14 years of exposure.